 The graphical representation is as follows:

-As you can see, there are blank spaces because that memory is unused.
+As you can see, there are “blank” spaces, which means that space in memory is not used.

-3.2 - Assigning values to elements of a jagged array
+3.2 - Assigning values to the elements of a jagged array

-To assign values, we follow the same process, which is accessing by index.
-The difference is that in this case, the indices are not fixed, so when reading, we’ll do it in a different way.
-To assign values, we do it directly, since we know, or should know, the size.
+To assign values, we need to do the same process, which is to access by index; the difference is that, in this case, the indices are not fixed, so when reading, we will do it differently.
+To assign values, we do it directly since we know (or should) the size.

 provincias[0][0] = "Huesca";